 I get it, cutting 100s of two-inch squares isn’t for everyone.
 But everyone (well almost) has a stash of fabric that they want to find a way to use up.
 My hope is that after reading through this blog post you will be able to create your own scrappy quilt using whatever size squares you would like!

-To start off with, it's important you first understand the block we are making.
-It is the very simple nine batch block.
+To start off with, it’s important you first understand the block we are making.
+It is a very simple nine-batch block.
 All it involves is laying out nine squares of the same size in three rows and three columns, in any color combination you would like.
 This can be made using any size square you are comfortable using.

 To figure out how many squares you will need for your quilt, you must first decide on the quilt size you want to make.
 Here are some standard sizes:

 |30″ x 40″||36″ x 52″||50″ x 65″||70″ x 90″||85″ x 108″||90″ x 108″||110″ x 108″|

 *I have always used Suzy Quilts as a resource for sewing/quilting questions, which is where I found this size information that I use for a reference for most of my quilts.
 I encourage you to read her full post about it!
 The Ultimate Guide to Quilt Sizes by Suzy Quilts

 Remember that there is no rule that says your quilt HAS to be any certain size.
 Once you know the measurements of the quilt size you are working towards, you can start to work on the actual size it will end up being and what it will take to get there.